cj-casilao6/cj-casilao6/README.md

 # Hi, I'm Christian (CJ) Casilao!</h1>
-I am a 21 year old student at the University of Illinois at Chicago that is an aspiring back-end developer with a high interest in data science!
+I am a 21 year old student at the University of Illinois at Chicago that is an aspiring back-end developer with a high interest indata science.
+Here at UIC, I have learned new langauges, algorithms, computer algorithm, database systems, and more!

 Right now, I am furthering my proficiency in C, C++, and Python.
 As I'm looking forward to graduation, I have started to learn and learning SQL, F#, React, and Go.
 I hope to make use of my skills in an entry level position/internship!